-NL: linked to the suggestion under Art.
-12d, NL believes the data should be stored for 10 years from the date on which "the conclusion on admission was reached".
+NL: data should be stored for 10 years from the date on which "the conclusion on admission was reached".

-AT, IE, UK: scrutiny reservation.
-SK: reservation.
-FR: scrutiny reservation (see reasoning in footnote 3 linked to recital 4a).
+AT, FR, IE, UK: scrutiny reservation.
+SK: reservation; prefer longer storage period.
+FR, HR: prefer 5 years.
+AT: prefer 10 years. scrutiny reservation (see reasoning in footnote 3 linked to recital 4a).
 IT: revert to the previous text: "from the date on which the biometric were taken".
-Revert to the previous text: when biometric are taken